wp-plugins/portfolio-slideshow/readme.txt

 A shortcode that inserts a clean and simple jQuery + cycle powered slideshow of all image attachments on a post or page.

-Note: Version 0.5.9 is what I am considering "feature complete."
-The next version of the plugin will be 1.0, which will include a major refactoring and cleanup of code with no new features.
-No more inline javascript!
-1.0 should be out by the end of 2010.

 == Installation ==

 Extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from plugins page.